 Manali Through Local Eyes: A Conversation with Tenzin, Mountain Guide and Cafe Owner

 Tenzin Dorje runs a small cafe in Old Manali and guides treks in the Kullu Valley.
 He moved here from Dharamsala 15 years ago, drawn by the mountains and the Beas River.
-We talked over three cups of his homemade ginger tea while rain drummed on the tin roof.
+Pull up a chair, and his read on the valley arrives over three cups of homemade ginger tea while rain drums on the tin roof.

 What draws people to Manali over other Himachal towns?

-But it's also the cafe culture.
-Old Manali created something unique — this mix of Israeli backpackers, Indian honeymooners, Himalayan culture, and hippie tradition.
-Where else can you eat shakshuka for breakfast, trek to a waterfall, and hear live sitar music at dinner?"
+It's also the cafe culture.
+Old Manali built something unique — a mix of Israeli backpackers, Indian honeymooners, Himalayan culture, and hippie tradition.
+Where else can you eat shakshuka for breakfast, trek to a waterfall by afternoon, and hear live sitar music at dinner?

 What's changed in 15 years?

 But Old Manali is still Old Manali.
-The cafes change names sometimes, but the energy stays.
+The cafes change names sometimes; the energy stays.
 The apple orchards still bloom in spring.
 The Manalsu stream still floods in monsoon.
 And the mountains — the mountains don't care about trends.

-What worries me is the garbage.
+What worries Tenzin is the garbage.
 Rohtang Pass used to be pristine.
 Now tourists leave trash everywhere.
 The permit system (INR 550, only 1,200 vehicles daily) helped, but it's not enough.
 If you visit Rohtang, carry your trash back down.
-Please."
+Please.

 Best time to visit?

 December-February for snow.
 Solang has skiing (INR 500-1,500 for gear and basic instruction).
-But roads can close, buses get delayed, and if you're not prepared for -10°C at passes, you'll be miserable.
+Roads can close, buses get delayed, and if you're not prepared for -10°C at the passes, you'll be miserable.

 Where do you eat?

 The dhaba behind the taxi stand near Mall Road — no name, just 'dhaba.'
-Their rajma chawal and roti is INR 100 and better than any restaurant version.
+The rajma chawal and roti runs INR 100 and beats any restaurant version.

 For non-veg, the tandoori chicken place on the road to Vashisht.
-Whole chicken for INR 400.
-They marinate it for 24 hours.
+A whole chicken for INR 400, marinated for 24 hours.

-At my cafe, of course — but I'm biased.
-We do thukpa and momos the Tibetan way.
-The soup base takes 4 hours.
-INR 80-120.
+At Tenzin's own cafe — biased, of course — the thukpa and momos come out the Tibetan way, the soup base simmered for 4 hours, INR 80-120.

-For tourist cafes, Lazy Dog is genuinely good.
-Their banana pancakes deserve the reputation.
-And Drifters on Thursday nights has live music that's sometimes surprisingly excellent."
+Among the tourist cafes, Lazy Dog is genuinely good; the banana pancakes earn their reputation.
+And Drifters on Thursday nights runs live music that's sometimes surprisingly excellent.

 Most overrated thing in Manali?

-Also, Solang Valley on weekends.
-It becomes a parking lot with queues for every activity.
+Also, Solang Valley on weekends, when it becomes a parking lot with queues for every activity.
 Go on a weekday morning.
-Same paragliding, same views, 20% of the crowd."
+Same paragliding, same views, 20% of the crowd.

 Most underrated?